zachgordon25/gitmd/README.md

 ![git](https://i.imgur.com/JI8rNwP.png)

-### Github
+### GitHub

-Github is a company that will store your documents "in the cloud".
+GitHub is a company that will store your documents "in the cloud".
 You can have access to your code from any machine from their company website: www.github.com.

 ![github](https://i.imgur.com/c92z3Wx.png)

 ### Your Part in Their Relationship

 You play the most important part in this relationship.
 You have to tell **git** whether to track files.
-In addition, you can also tell **git** to send your work to **Github**.
+In addition, you can also tell **git** to send your work to **GitHub**.

 You do all of this with **git** commands on your command line / terminal.